glawrence/geoff-does-stuff-java/README.md

 ## Executing
 There are differences when working on different platforms, so they are covered separately.
 I have not tested this on Linux but the macOS instructions should work.

-The first, and common step, is to change into the project directory on your local device.
+The first and common step, is to change into the project directory on your local device.

 ### macOS
 I hope to find a better way to do this, but for now, I am using this single command on macOS: